The Best Vegetarian Meals to Try at Major Fast Food Chains

-Best order: Veggie burger (add cheese), fries, and a fountain soda
+Best order: Impossible Whopper, fries, and a fountain soda

 Occasionally you need to fill the classic burger-and-fries meal void as a veg eater.
-So I love the fact that Burger King offers a veggie burger, and a Morningstar one at that.
-The patty comes on a toasted bun with the lettuce, tomato, and pickles fixin's, but add cheese, if you eat it, for an extra dose of flavor.
+So I love the fact that Burger King offers the Impossible Whopper, which might actually be better than a regular whopper.
+The patty comes charbroiled like a regular whopper and has all the same toppings: lettuce, tomato, onions, pickles, mayonnaise, and cheese if you want it.
 I won't sit here and pretend these fries have a leg up on McDonald's, but they do have a notable lack of beef flavoring and a thick yet crispy texture that holds up well.
 This is the type of meal that begs for a fountain soda, so do the right thing and oblige.

-Best order (Carl's): Veg It Guacamole Thickburger with fried zucchini and a side of CrissCut fries
+Best order (Carl's): Beyond Famous Star with fried zucchini and a side of CrissCut fries

-Best order (Hardee’s): Veg It Thickburger and a side of crispy curls
+Best order (Hardee’s): Beyond Thickburger and a side of crispy curls

 Best order: Waffle fries with Chick-fil-A sauce, Superfood Side, and lemonade

 When a place has chicken in its name, you know your vegetarian self is in for a bit of a tough time.
 However, should you be dragged here by selfish friends fiending for chicken sandwiches, your best bet is the go-to side of fries, though they’re not just any fries.
 These are waffle fries, and they are crispy and wonderful, especially when dipped in the chain’s eponymous smoky sauce.
-But fries do not a whole meal make, so also get some greens with the Superfood Side, which involves broccolini, kale, dried cherries, nuts, and the elimination of any and all guilt.
+But fries do not make a whole meal, so get some greens with the Superfood Side, which involves broccolini, kale, dried cherries, and nuts.
 Wash everything down with a cold lemonade, and then make your friends pay for your meal for being rude.